mvysny/mvysny.github.io/_posts/2023-5-17-vaadin-on-risc-v.md

 for WIFI or anything.
 The device feels very quick, snappy and responsive, much faster than the Lichee RV Dock.
 It's a 4-core machine with 512mb of RAM, which is plenty for experiments.
 I've used 32bit Ubuntu.

-The Vaadin app boots up in 11 seconds on `openjdk-20-jre-headless`.
-First page is served slowly, afterwards the app is very responsive; http requests are served in 10-40ms.
+The Vaadin app boots up in 11 seconds on `openjdk-20-jre-headless` on armv7l (32bit ARM).
+First page is served slowly (because of PWA annotation - Java has to resize favicons), afterwards the app is very responsive; http requests are served in 10-40ms.
 JVM uses 80mb of RAM initially, then climbs up to 128 MB and stays there.

+For comparison, on `openjdk-20-jre-headless` on aarch64 (64bit ARM), the server starts in 10,2s and initially uses 109MB of RAM which climbs up to 163MB after the first page.
+The app is again very responsive, http requests are served in 10-40ms.